lmas/thesis/thesis.typ

 Line 06 sets up an instance of the streaming DAMP algorithm, which can continuously calculate the Matrix Profile of the sensor data.
-Lines 12 and 18 creates instances for the readable sensor driver and the writable client for InfluxDB, respectively.
+Line 12 and 18 create an instance for the readable sensor driver and the writable client for InfluxDB, respectively.
 An infinite loop is then started on line 22, where "time.Tick(...)" adjusts the loop's iteration time to an even second.